 - Tone of voice

 The second level are the components.
-This is a library of all user interface elements that consist of multiple elements as described in the style guide.
+This is a library of all user interface elements that consist of multiple elements as described in the style guide of the design system.

 Components can be built in different ways.
 One example is atomic design.
 This means that your components are built up like atoms.
 A single icon or a text is seen as an atom.
 An icon with text is a molecule.
 An icon + text with another text underneath is a component.
 Multiple components on a page is called a page/mockup.